xiaoxianyu-office/mm/Guides/(Step-1)-Understanding-the-different-terms.md

 ## Items
 [Items Wiki](/Items/Items)

 MythicMobs has the ability to create basic custom items which can be used by mobs or given to players.
-You can exapnd upon these items if you have the [MythicCrucible](https://mythiccraft.io/index.php?resources/crucible-custom-items-armor-furniture-blocks-more.2/) addon plugin.
+You can expand upon these items if you have the [MythicCrucible](https://mythiccraft.io/index.php?resources/crucible-custom-items-armor-furniture-blocks-more.2/) addon plugin.

 ## RandomSpawns
 [RandomSpawns Wiki](/Random-Spawns)